Inflectra/spira-documentation/docs/Unit-Testing-Integration/Integrating-with-JUnit.md

 Now all you need to do is compile your code and then launch JUnit by executing the test fixture through the command line, or through your choice of IDE, e.g. Eclipse, IntelliJ).
-We shall show an example of each:
+We shall show one example of each:

 ### a) Executing JUnit 5 Tests using Command Line